astronomer/docs/astro/cloud-ide/deploy-project.md

 ## Prerequisites

-- Two Deployments on Astro, one for a production environment and one for development environment.
-See [Create a Deployment](/astro/create-deployment.md).
+- A Project.
+For instructions on how to create a Project, see the [Quickstart](/astro/cloud-ide/quickstart.md).
+- At least one Deployment on Astro.
+For instructions on how to create a Deployment, see the [Create a Deployment](/astro/create-deployment.md) guide.
 - A GitHub account with a personal access token.
 See [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Step 1: Link your Cloud IDE project to GitHub

 To deploy your pipeline and Cloud IDE project to Astro, you first need to link your Cloud IDE project to a GitHub repository.
 Astronomer recommends one GitHub repository for every Cloud IDE project.

 1. In the Cloud UI, select a Workspace and then click **Cloud IDE** in the left menu.
+2. Select the Project you'd like to deploy.
-2. Click **Configure**.
+3. Click **Configure**.
+4. Enter your GitHub Personal Access Token and click **Update**.
-3. Enter your GitHub repository information.
+5. Enter your GitHub repository information.
-4. Click **Update**.
+6. Click **Update**.

 After you configure a GitHub repository, you can start committing changes from the Astro Cloud IDE to the repository.